martin-ueding/legacy-file-formats/legacy.1.markdown

 # CONFORMING TO

-The configuration file is in the YAML format.
+The file formats file is in the YAML format.

 # BUGS